pingcap/docs/sql-statements/sql-statement-load-data.md

 You can use `LOCAL` to specify data files on the client to be imported, where the file parameter must be the file system path on the client.

 If you are using TiDB Cloud, to use the `LOAD DATA` statement to load local data files, you need to add the `--local-infile` option to the connection string when you connect to TiDB Cloud.
-For example, `mysql --connect-timeout 15 -u '<user_name>' -h <host_name> -P 4000 -D test --ssl-mode=VERIFY_IDENTITY --ssl-ca=/etc/ssl/cert.pem -p<your_password> --local-infile`.
+For example,  use `mysql --connect-timeout 15 -u '<user_name>' -h <host_name> -P 4000 -D test --ssl-mode=VERIFY_IDENTITY --ssl-ca=/etc/ssl/cert.pem -p<your_password> --local-infile` to connect to TiDB Serverless, or use `mysql --connect-timeout 15 --ssl-mode=VERIFY_IDENTITY --ssl-ca=<CA_path> --tls-version="TLSv1.2" -u root -h <host_name> -P 4000 -D test -p<your_password> --local-infile` to connect to TiDB Dedicated.

 ### S3 and GCS storage